 Many agencies would like to solicit contributions from the faculty, staff, and students.
 The ability to allow charitable organizations to solicit on campus is extremely limited as a result of the demands on University facilities for educational purposes.
 The University acknowledges the appropriateness of solicitations, such as the support of the annual solicitation by the United Way, sponsored by the President’s Office, the frequent blood drives on campus, sponsored by the Division of Student Affairs; the American Cancer Society Relay for Life sponsored by the Student Government Association; and the Denim Day sponsored by the Staff Senate.
 The University retains the exclusive right to determine the appropriateness of allowing a charitable solicitation on a case-by-case basis.
 Inquiries for charitable solicitations can be made through the office of the Dean of Students (Plaster Student Union 405, phone 417-836-5527).

 Involvement of non-University organizations in solicitation activities on campus by a registered student organization, University organization, or University department must receive prior approval from the Director.
 In all cases, solicitation activities must be conducted at designated sales locations according to the procedure described herein.
-Sponsorship of non-University activities or events by a registered student organization requires the approval of the faculty advisor and the Conference Services Office to enable advertisement and promotion of the event or activity on campus.
+Sponsorship of non-University activities or events by a registered student organization requires the approval of the faculty advisor and the Event and Meeting Services Office to enable advertisement and promotion of the event or activity on campus.
 Such approval will be contingent upon the participation by members of the sponsoring organization in the planning, promotion, scheduling, and production of the event or activity.
-Registered student organizations or University departments who sponsor a non-University organization are encouraged to initiate a formal written agreement with the vendor, and may receive assistance from Conference Services.
-If sales are expected, student organizations must complete a fundraising form, which is available in the Conference Services.
+Registered student organizations or University departments who sponsor a non-University organization are encouraged to initiate a formal written agreement with the vendor, and may receive assistance from Event and Meeting Services.
+If sales are expected, student organizations must complete a fundraising form, which is available in the Event and Meeting Services office.

 Events or activities of non-University organizations sponsored by student or University organizations under this policy will be located in the Plaster Student Union as approved by the Director.
 If space considerations require, the East patio or North mall area may be utilized upon approval of the Director.
 Events of non-University organizations sponsored by student or University organizations will not be permitted at other locations, such as along the sidewalk East of Plaster Student Union.
 These same parameters are in place for non-university radio station promotions that may be affiliated with sponsored events or activities.
 Sales incidental to non-University organizations sponsored by student or University organizations under this policy require the approval of the Director to ensure the participation of the sponsoring organization as required by this policy.
 Activities which provide only nominal benefit to the sponsoring organization as opposed to the non-University organization, according to the guidelines established by the Director, will not be permitted.
 No-compete parameters referenced in the preceding section (B), are applicable to solicitation activities of Non-University organizations sponsored by University organizations.